sloria/old-site/_posts/2013-06-30-lazy-evaluated-properties-in-python.md

 ---
 {% include JB/setup %}

-[Lazy evaluation](https://en.wikipedia.org/wiki/Lazy_evaluation) is a very useful pattern that can make you code more efficient in many situations.
+[Lazy evaluation](https://en.wikipedia.org/wiki/Lazy_evaluation) is a useful pattern that can improve your code's efficiency in many situations.
 One example of this is instance attributes that take long to compute:

 <script src="https://gist.github.com/sloria/5895397.js"> </script>

 This approach may cause initialization to take unnecessarily long, especially when you don't always need to access `Person#relatives`.

-A better strategy (the lazy one) would be to get `relatives` only when it's needed:
+A better strategy would be to get `relatives` only when it's needed (i.e. "lazily"):

 <script src="https://gist.github.com/sloria/5895446.js"> </script>